Basic Skills, Genre, and Fiction as Dream

 Author Personas

 In this episode, we discuss a bit about authors who have adopted “tortured” or gothic personas, or had those personas imposed upon them.
-Here’s an image of Edgar Allen Poe…an early for of “branding?”
+Here’s an image of Edgar Allen Poe…an early form of “branding?”

-Continuing the Discussion: Fiction & Brain Science
+Fiction & Brain Science

 In great fiction, the dream engages us heart and soul; we not only respond to imaginary things–sights, sounds, smells–as though they were real, we respond to fictional problems as though they were real: We sympathize, think, and judge.